The 94th Scripps National Spelling Bee

 - Masks will be required in marked areas of the Bee’s space at the Gaylord.

 - Masks will be strongly encouraged for all Bee Week attendees (including spellers, families, guests, members of the media and staff) in the remainder of the Bee’s space and at all Bee Week events.

 Refer to our FAQ for more information.

-You can read the Contest Rules of the 2021 Scripps National Spelling Bee to learn more about what to expect from this year's Bee.
-We've highlighted two new elements of the competition below:
+You can read the Contest Rules for the 2022 Scripps National Spelling Bee to learn more about what to expect from this year's Bee.
+We've highlighted two special elements of the competition below:

 Word Meaning Rounds

-The second round of each level of the competition – the Preliminaries, Quarterfinals, Semifinals and Finals – will be a word meaning round, which will require the speller to orally select the correct multiple choice answer to a vocabulary question read by the pronouncer.
-This new element of the competition is designed to challenge the spellers and further advance the Bee’s focus on word knowledge and literacy.
+The second round of each segment of competition – the Preliminaries, Quarterfinals, Semifinals and Finals – will be a word meaning round, which will require the speller to orally select the correct multiple choice answer to a vocabulary question read by the pronouncer.
+This element of the competition, introduced in 2021, is designed to challenge the spellers and further advance the Bee’s focus on word knowledge and literacy.